raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 ![](/assets/images/command/018.png)

 Our example hits all three of the characteristics of invocations as first-class entities.
 But that isn't really enough to "provoke our intellectual curiosity."
 So let's consider a more interesting direction.

+### part ii: playing with time

+We begin by asking a question.

 ![](/assets/images/command/019.png)